Introduction to Portugal’s Retirement Visa Program

 - Visa fee for the first year: €90 approximately

 The processing time for Portugal’s retirement visa program can vary depending on the volume of applications being processed and other factors.
-In general, applicants should expect a processing time of several weeks to several months.
+In general, you should expect a processing time of several weeks to several months.

 - Valid passport or other travel document